ReadOnce Transformers: Reusable Representations of Text for Transformers: Downstream Task Experiments

 \subsection{Representation Quality}

 First, we assess the ability of \sysenc to capture document information as compared to using the original document text.
-As shown in Table~\ref{tab:repr}, our framework at K=2 is only 3 F1 and 4 Rouge-L points behind the \bart model, which uses the text directly.
+As shown in Table~\ref{tab:repr}, our framework at K=2 is about 2x faster than \bart-Large while being only 3 F1 and 4 Rouge-L points behind this model with full access to the text.
 This demonstrates that \sysenc do capture most of the relevant information in the document.

-Setting K=8 drops the score but, as we will show shortly, improves (i.e., reduces) the training and inference time of these models.
-For fairness, we also fine-tuned the \bart model on the same QA datasets: \squad+\unsup, and found no noticeable difference to the baseline \bart model.
+The different compressed models can also result in smaller (DistilBART) or comparable (\bart-Base) speed-ups, but (1) our accuracy vs speed trade-off is more easily controllable via K and (2) we can apply our framework on these models to achieve similar speedups.\footnote{While more recent LMs can outperform \bart (e.g. Pegasus~\cite{pegasus} for summarization), we believe similar tradeoffs can be achieved by applying our framework on these newer models.}

 Lastly, we note that the $\sysshortname_\phi$ system, which simply uses the \bart model parameters, is about 6 F1 and 14 Rouge-L points behind our model with learned representations.
-This shows that our model does rely on the factoid questions to learn to extract meaningful representations.\footnote{We also observe drops in score if we use the \bart model parameters only in the \CtxtEncNoc or the \RepTextNoc}
+This shows that our model does utilize the factoid questions to learn to extract meaningful representations --- without our training, the representations obtained from the pre-trained models are not as effective.\footnote{We also observe drops in score when using the \bart model parameters in only the \CtxtEncNoc or only the \RepTextNoc.}